mosaicml/examples/examples/benchmarks/bert/README.md

 # It takes about 11.5 hours on a single node with 8 A100_80g GPUs.
 composer main.py yamls/main/hf-bert-base-uncased.yaml

-# This will pre-train a Mosaic BERT that reaches the same downstream accuracy in roughly 1/3 the time.
+# This will pre-train a MosaicBERT that reaches the same downstream accuracy in roughly 1/3 the time.
 composer main.py yamls/main/mosaic-bert-base-uncased.yaml
 ```